Corridor · May 2026

 Frequently asked questions

-Can I keep OAS and CPP if I move to Mexico?▾
+Can I keep OAS and CPP after moving to Mexico?▾

-OAS (Old Age Security): yes if you have 20+ years of Canadian residency after age 18 — fully portable, paid to a Mexican bank account or kept in a Canadian account.
-Less than 20 years of residency: OAS stops 6 months after departure.
-CPP (Canada Pension Plan): always portable regardless of residency duration — payable anywhere.
+OAS: yes if you have 20+ years of Canadian residency after age 18 — fully portable, paid to Mexican or Canadian bank account.
+Less than 20 years: OAS stops 6 months after departure.
+CPP: always portable regardless of residency duration — payable anywhere.
 CPP-D (disability) and GIS (Guaranteed Income Supplement) are NOT portable; both end when you leave Canada.
-Plan to draw down RRSPs / RRIFs from Canadian accounts; convert to CAD or transfer via Wise to minimise FX cost.

 Does Canada-Mexico have a tax treaty?▾